jhmanchola/jhmanchola.github.io/_portfolio/7_spiderman-and-aquaman-tweets.markdown

 <br>
 <img src="../spiderman_vs_aquaman_img/aqua_vs_spider.jpg">

 Can a sentiment analysis give us a forecast of a movie's success?
 1600 tweets with the #Spiderman hashtag, and 1600 tweets using #Aquaman were gathered on January 8th 2019.
-The following chart shows the negative and positive sentiment comparison among nboth movies.
+The following chart shows the negative and positive sentiment comparison among both movies.
 This analysis was done using a trained Naive Bayes Classifier, a model that classified the sentiments of text as positive or negative.
 Every tweet had to fall in either one of the two categories.

 <br>
-#### Results of the Trained Naive Bayes Classifier
+#### Results of the Sentiment Analysis
 <br>

 <img src="../spiderman_vs_aquaman_img/output_4_0.png">

 <br>
-__Example of a tweet that was classified as Positive__: 'baby. baby boy🥰 #SpiderVerse'
+<strong>Example of a tweet that was classified as Positive</strong>: 'baby. baby boy🥰 #SpiderVerse'
 <br>

 <br>
-__Example of a tweet that was classified as Negative__: 'So now ppl saying #AQUAMAN making a billion dollars is fixed?????'
+<strong>Example of a tweet that was classified as Negative</strong>: 'So now ppl saying #AQUAMAN making a billion dollars is fixed?????'
 <br>